+We concentrate on approaches using the Bacon package for the R statistical programming software (Blaauw and Christen, 2011), whereas literature also provides comparable methods for alternative Bayesian age-depth modelling software, such as OxCal (Martin-Puertas et al., 2021; Bronk Ramsey, 2008; Vandergoes et al., 2018), which was also used to integrate varve counting and radiometric dating for the Holocene sediment record HZM96-4a,4b from Holzmaar (Prasad and Baier, 2014).
+As Bacon provides many different options to incorporate information into the age-depth model, in the literature only few approaches are provided integrating varve and radiocarbon ages (Bonk et al., 2021; Vandergoes et al., 2018; Shanahan et al., 2012).
+For that reason, we summarize these approaches and compare them directly with each other.
+This will lead to faster decisions for future studies facing a comparable situation.
 As chronologies are always a "running target", especially as new scientific methods and approaches appear, it is no wonder that the varve chronology for Holzmaar sediments has developed from its first attempt as "Varve Time 1990" (VT-90) (Zolitschka, 1990) to VT-99 ten years later (Zolitschka et al., 2000).
-In the course of applying ultra-high (sub-mm-scaled) resolution scanning techniques to athe new set of sediment cores from Holzmaar (HZM19), VT-99 was is transferred to HZM19 making use of marker layers and radiocarbon ages for correlation as well as of Bayesian age-depth modelling for the creation of an updated varve chronology (VT-22)
+In the course of applying ultra-high (sub-mm-scaled) resolution scanning techniques to a new set of sediment cores from Holzmaar (HZM19), VT-99 is transferred to HZM19 making use of marker layers and radiocarbon ages for correlation as well as of Bayesian age-depth modelling for the creation of an updated varve chronology (VT-22).

 Different to earlier studies, we make use of available radiocarbon dates from Holzmaar not only to correct the varve chronology but to combine it with the independent radiocarbon chronology using Bayesian modelling.
-This integration approach is not commonly used for lacustrine records vet.
+This integration approach is not commonly used for lacustrine records yet.
 Here we select three different methods to integrate varve and radiometric dating and apply it to the Holzmaar data.
-We concentrate on approaches using the Bacon package for the R statistical programming software (Blaauw and Christen, 2011), whereas literature also provides comparable methods for alternative Bayesian age depth modelling software, such as OxCal (Martin Puertas et al., 2021; Ramsey, 2008; Vandergoes et al., 2018), which was also used to integrate varve counting and radiometric dating for the Holocene sediment record HZM96 4a,4b from Holzmaar (Prasad and Baier, 2014).
-In this study we discuss the possibilities to integrate and improve different chronologies by combining a varve chronology with modelling approaches.
-This is accomplished by testing and comparing integration methods with regard to accuracy and precision from the interpolated varve chronology itself and for a Bayesian model without any varve information.
-With this integration of all age information we produce the most reliable age estimations for the HZM19 record: VT-22.
-Based on the best model outcome, this master chronology serves as the chronological base for ongoing and future biological, geochemical and geophysical investigations conducted on the new Holzmaar sediment cores (e.g. García et al., 2022).
 The aim of our study is to transfer and optimize the existing varve chronology from HZM-B/C to the new sediment record HZM19.
 In addition, we offer an overview about different approaches for age-depth modelling and their effects on model outcomes to researchers who face comparable challenges, thus supporting their decision making.

 For this reason, we discuss the possibilities of integrating and improving the chronology by combining the varve chronology with modelling approaches using Bacon.
 This is accomplished by testing and comparing integration methods with regard to accuracy and precision obtained from the interpolated varve chronology itself and from a Bayesian model without any varve information relying on radiocarbon dates only.
 With this integration of all age information we produce the most reliable age estimations for the HZM19 record: VT-22.
 Based on the best model approach, this master chronology of VT-22 serves as the chronological backbone for ongoing and future biological, geochemical and geophysical investigations conducted with the new Holzmaar sediment cores (e.g. García et al., 2022).

-2. Materials and Methods Regional settings and the Holzmaar sediment record
+2. Regional settings and the Holzmaar sediment record